-Clause (3) exempts fishing vessels from load line requirements.
+for pleasure from load line requirements.
+Clause (3) exempts fishing vessels from load line re-

 Clauses (4) and (5) exempt certain existing fish processing and fish tender vessels not on a foreign voyage from load line requirements.
 The exception is limited to those vessels not on international voyages to ensure compliance with United States obligations under the International Load Line Convention.